Pittsburgh Mills

+History

 Pittsburgh Mills was conceived and originally developed by the Mills Corporation, now Simon Property Group.
 On December 30, 2006, Mills Corporation announced it sold its stake in Pittsburgh Mills to its partner in the project, Zamias Services, Inc. of Johnstown.
 Because of this, Pittsburgh Mills is currently the only Mills-branded mall that is neither owned or managed by Simon in the United States.
-Vaughan Mills near Toronto and CrossIron Mills outside Calgary, Alberta, are the only other Mills-type malls that are not owned or managed by Simon.
+Vaughan Mills near Toronto, CrossIron Mills outside Calgary, and Tsawwassen Mills in Delta are the only other Mills-type malls that are not owned or managed by Simon.
 To date, it is the last Mills mall built in the United States.

 It is the first Landmark Mills property to feature two full-price department stores—JCPenney and Kaufmann's (now Macy's), along with a Sears Grand store, which closed in 2015.

 Although the typical Landmark Mills mall is synonymous with outlet shopping, Pittsburgh Mills is the only center to offer an entire lineup of full-price retailers that otherwise could be found in a traditional enclosed mall.
 The reason for this goes back to 1981, when developer Zamias Services, Inc. of Johnstown, planned to develop a regional mall on the Frazer Township site.
 Legal setbacks and financial difficulties had postponed the project for many years, until the Mills Corporation announced in 2002 that they would partner in conjunction with Zamias to build a retail and entertainment complex on the site.

-As part of a foreclosure sale, the mall was auctioned for $100 in January 2017.
+As part of a foreclosure sale in January 2017, the mall was auctioned to the holder of the mortgage on the property, Wells Fargo, for $100.

+In 2018 the mall was bought for $11 million by Namdar Realty Group which has a reputation for being a "retail slumlord" that skips maintenance and paying taxes.
+As of 2023 Namdar was $11.5 million delinquent on taxes which if not paid by October 2 would result in a sheriff's sale of most of the property parcels.
+The Macy's would not be included in the sale.
+On September 29 Namdar paid the back taxes and the sheriff's sale was cancelled.
+In September 2024 Frazer township sued a group of Namdar owned and associated companies over their failure to maintain their privately owned roads.
+Frazer estimates it would cost the township $4.5 million to fix the dangerous driving conditions that include large potholes.
+Roads involved in the lawsuit are around the mall itself and also in the adjacent shopping centers that includes Lowe’s, Sam’s Club and Walmart.